Divide-By-0/blog/content/posts/movies.md

 - **Churchill**: 5/10.
 Good acting, but that doesn't really make up for the overly simplictic plot.
 The movie kind of overplays Chuchill's role and the movie takes too many factual liberties.

-- **A Girl Walks Home Alone at Night**: 7/10.
-Iranian cinema, very unique.
+- **A Girl Walks Home Alone at Night**: 6/10.
+Iranian vampire movie, very unique but also a bit too simplistic of a plot for me to enjoy it.

 - **Invictus**: 6/10.
 Interesting, and portrayed parts of his leadership that were particularly surprising that I think any leader can learn from.
 I feel other movies about Mandela will do a better job depicting the harder battles he fought for his country.

 - **Kamikaze Girls**: 8/10.
 I did not expect to like this as much as I did.
 Was assigned by a film class, but this is just told in such a fresh style that I've never seen any American cinema ever have the creativity for.
 The only Japanese non-anime film that I've seen so far probably.

 - **His Girl Friday**: 8/10.
-Also surprise how much I enjoyed this.
+Surprised how much I enjoyed this.
 I think this movie set the record for fastest words per minute, and is a hilarious story about yellow journalism in the 1900s.

 - **Amelie**: 8/10.
 This is a classic -- from the color palette to the strange character, to the feeling of clever retribution.
 Made me fall in love with Yann Tiersen's song Comptine d'un Autre été: L'Après-Midi.